arthur-van-acker/python-gui-project-template/docs/INSTALLATION-GUIDE.md

 - **Python:** Version 3.8 or later available on `PATH` (the installer bootstraps its own virtual environment using whichever `python` it finds)
 - **Internet Connection:** Required the first time the installer downloads dependencies from PyPI

+> This installer is Windows-only by design—the batch/VBScript pair depends on Explorer, PowerShell, and the Windows desktop shell.
+For macOS/Linux evaluations, install the package via `pip install -r requirements.txt` and launch `python -m tictactoe` directly.

 > The installer creates an isolated `.venv` inside the install directory so nothing leaks into your global Python environment.

 ## Installation Steps